MATHIESON AND RECOVERY

 The Trades Hall subsequently took up the issue, and held a mass meeting the following September.
 Mathieson was unmoved.
 ‘Meetings got up by the Trades hall have very little effect with me.
 I reckon them beneath notice’ was his response.
 In his first year at the helm, payments to employees had increases by £35,000 through the reduction of the percentage reductions imposed during the depression, and increases in remuneration.
 He was budgeting to spend an additional £59,000 on employees in the current year, over a third of it on increased wages.

 The slashing of wages by 30 percent in 1893 by Ministerial decree had left the employees insecure, and despite Mathieson’s efforts, wages were still beneath their pre-depression levels.
-The engine drivers rate of 15/- a day had been cut to 12/- in 1893, and although restored to 14/- by Mathieson, the men were concerned that their wages might be cut again at the whim of a government.
+The engine drivers rate of 15/- a day had been cut to 12/- in 1893.
+Although their wages had been restored to 14/- by Mathieson, the men were concerned that their wages might be cut again at the whim of a government.
 Minister of Railways Williams therefore agreed to legislate the officers and employees classifications into law, thereby preventing changes without the agreement of the Commissioner, the Minister and Parliament.

 The staff had not just been underpaid, but retrenchments, retirements, resignations and deaths had reduced the permanent staff by 3,625 over the five years to 1897.
 During this time, practically no new appointments had been made, and out of necessity junior men were filling senior posts.
 So Mathieson began recruiting, with 428 new permanent appointments in 1897-98, a modest net gain of 141 after retirements.
 But the gain was lost the following year, as recovery slowed.

-Perhaps because of the disruption caused by so many officers leaving, the authoritarian Richardson’s attempt to micro-manage his Department, or the confidence the Acting Commissioners had in their own grasp of business, the regular weekly meetings of Heads of Branches had ceased.
-This despite Acting Commissioner Francis having criticised the lack of regular inter-branch consultation that existed under Speight’s management, when Allison Smith was perceived to make his own decisions regarding rolling stock.
-The inter-branch meetings had almost certainly been used to control the former Locomotive Superintendent, but whether as a means of control or to promote co-operation and information sharing, Mathieson quickly reinstituted the Heads of Branches meetings.
+With so many officers leaving, Richardson’s micro-managing and the Acting Commissioners embattled administration, the regular weekly meetings of Heads of Branches had ceased.
+But whether as a means of control or to promote co-operation and information sharing, Mathieson quickly reinstituted the Heads of Branch meeting.
 He also encouraged the traffic and locomotive branches to devolve local decision making to District Superintendents, enabling the head office to concentrate on the most important issues.